Priyanka-Rajgure/Task-3-Design-an-interactive-dashboard-for-business-stakeholders./README.md

 # Task-3-Design-an-interactive-dashboard-for-business-stakeholders.
-The interactive dashboard is a centralized ,real time data visualization tool designed to help business stakeholders make infomed decisions quickly and effectively.
+The interactive dashboard is a centralized ,real time data visualization tool designed to help business stakeholders make infomed decisions quickly and effectively. it consolidates key performance indicators (KPI),Financial metrics,operational data,and customer insightd into one intuitive interface.